 Serving Suggestions

 This has fast become a favorite sourdough waffle recipe in my house, particularly because they can be made as sourdough pumpkin pancakes as well as waffles!
-And so my family have tried out a bunch of different toppings and serving suggestions ... and these are some of the ways they have been enjoying these delicious sourdough pumpkin waffles:
+And so my family have tried out a bunch of different toppings and serving suggestions.
+Here are some of our favorite toppings:

 - served warm with lashings of spiced pumpkin cream cheese (this stuff is so addictive!).

-- pancakes or waffles topped with drizzles of fresh whipping cream and real maple syrup (my kids will drink this stuff if I let them).
+- pancakes or waffles topped with drizzles of fresh whipped cream and real maple syrup (my kids will drink this stuff if I let them).

 - stack these waffles up and top with good quality ice cream, warm caramel sauce and a handful of crushed pecans - voila, dessert is sorted!

-- give these waffles a fresh twist by serving them with a dusting of icing sugar, fresh strawberries and blueberries.
+- give these waffles a fresh twist by serving them with a dusting of icing sugar, fresh fruit like strawberries and blueberries.

 - if you love savory toppings, these pumpkin waffles pair perfectly with maple bacon and poached eggs for the most important meal of the day ... breakfast!